TSamee/sample-banking-transactions-api/README.md

 # Simple Banking Transactions API

 This project serves a REST API conveying transaction data from the Open Bank Sandbox API as simple, flat JSON.
+Transactions are cached for 60 seconds following each request.
 The API is secured with basic auth.

 The API currently supports 3 endpoints:
 - `{bank}/transactions` -- Returns a list of all transactions for the provided bank ID